 Your child will probably laugh and correct your rhyme.
 Without them even realizing it, this game encourages your child to listen carefully for the right sounds.

-Plus, it’s a simple way to incorporate phonics into your daily routine!
+Plus, it’s a simple way to incorporate phonological awareness, the foundation for phonics, into your daily routine!
 You can sing while cooking dinner, driving around town, cleaning up the house, or anything else on your to-do list.

 Building A Lifetime Love Of Learning